Which place is cheaper, Munich or Beijing?

 The spring brings many poeple to Beijing as well as Munich.
 Many travelers come to Beijing for the activities around the city and the natural beauty.
 Additionally, many visitors come to Munich in the spring for the activities around the city.

 Beijing is a little warmer than Munich in the spring.
-The temperature in Beijing is usually 14°C (57°F) in April, and Munich stays around 11°C (53°F).
+The daily temperature in Beijing averages around 14°C (57°F) in April, and Munich fluctuates around 11°C (53°F).